-PCLaw lets you track billable time and expenses either by using traditional timesheets or timer plugins.
+PCLaw allows you to track billable time and expenses either by using traditional timesheets or timer plugins.
 With the new Time Entry Advisor, you can review billed and unbilled hours and then generate multiple time entries.
 This feature is useful for teams that enter work information throughout a billing period and wish to send them all at once later.

 PCLaw has a mobile time tracking application, called PCLaw Go, which allows you to enter and capture time remotely, perform routine tasks, and review accounting data using your mobile device.
 You can download the app on Google Play and the App Store.
-If you are using the on-premise version, you need to install the PCLaw Connect Manager Windows app―formerly PCLaw Go Manager―before you can use PCLaw Go.
+If you are using the on-premises version, you need to install the PCLaw Connect Manager Windows app―formerly PCLaw Go Manager―before you can use PCLaw Go.
 You can check out the PCLaw connection manager installation and configuration guide on the PCLaw | Time Matters website.

 Customer Service and Ease of Use

-PCLaw has a streamlined user interface, but it uses legal-specific accounting terms which can be overwhelming for new users or lawyers who don’t have background knowledge on accounting.
-This is why you need ample time to get yourself acquainted with the program.
+PCLaw has a streamlined user interface, but it uses legal-specific accounting terms which can be overwhelming for new users or those who don’t have a background in accounting.
 However, once you get the hang of it, PCLaw can be a powerful tool for your law firm.

 You can contact the LexisNexis customer support team by phone and email or sign up for local training with certified independent consultants through its Annual Maintenance Plan (AMP) Membership program.
 When you are an AMP member, you will receive a variety of benefits, including access to a centralized customer support portal where you can live-chat with PCLaw’s support team, seek help through online support tickets, receive product information, access videos, and more.
 You will also get access to PCLaw’s online directory of certified independent consultants in case you need help with implementation, workflow customization, or consulting.